-I think people love mini cupcakes as much as regular cupcakes and maybe even more.
+We think people love mini cupcakes as much as regular cupcakes and maybe even more.
 (Because cuteness.)
-But somehow there are hardly any mini-cupcake recipes, which makes no sense to me at all.
-So I'm here to teach you how to make 'em and how long to bake 'em.
+But somehow there are hardly any mini-cupcake recipes, which makes no sense at all.
+So we're here to teach you how to make 'em and how long to bake 'em.

 You might think mini cupcakes would be less work than the regular kind.
 Sorry, no. You'll be doing the exact same motions, except you'll be filling twice as many cups.
 Plus mini cupcakes are tricky because it's hard to get the batter into those tiny cups cleanly.

 The recipe here is for vanilla mini cupcakes topped with vanilla buttercream.
 There's enough batter for five dozen minis, but the yield is four dozen (two 24-cavity pans) because I find that the average person owns no more than two mini-cupcake pans!
 Use the extra batter to bake five or six regular cupcakes.
 They're not as cute, but still delicious.

 Mini Cupcake Math

 - Mini cupcakes take about two-thirds as long to bake as regular cupcakes, give or take a minute or two.